 Previously on Person of Interest: Continue reading

 One of the most heinous crimes a writer can commit in relationship stories is the Big Misunderstanding.
-After spending many chapters/episodes building a strong relationship the reader/viewer can invest in, instead of looking at the very real, character-driven problems that might test a bond, the crisis descends into a misunderstanding that any solid relationship would defuse with an intelligent question.
-So forget the “I saw you kissing that woman” “That was my sister” stuff; if you want to test a relationship, give it a real test, something that just talking won’t solve.
+After spending many chapters/episodes building a strong relationship that the reader/viewer can invest in, instead of looking at the very real, character-driven problems that might test a bond, the crisis descends into a misunderstanding that any solid relationship would defuse with an intelligent question.
+If you want a strong story, forget the “I saw you kissing that woman” “That was my sister” stuff; give your relationship a real test, something that just talking won’t solve.
 That kind of test almost always goes to character: In this situation, no matter how much this character believes in this relationship, he or she has to walk away.
 Continue reading

 Previously on Person of Interest: